 And for those young people who may need to be placed in secure confinement for public safety reasons, we must make sure that that these facilities are small, publicly operated, developmentally appropriate, and treatment centered, and provide wrap-around services that are close to home and familial support—not faraway youth prisons.
 These publicly-run facilities should be staffed with public workers who are dedicated to the full rehabilitation of our children and to creating a more humane, treatment-focused justice system.
 We believe that it is consistent to advocate for meaningful, public jobs for workers and a more humane, treatment-focused justice system for our young people.

 To be clear, however, we cannot support perpetuating New Jersey’s failed system of youth incarceration.
 It has proven to be ineffective, racially discriminatory, and destructive to youth and their families.
 It is a moral stain on our state.
 For more information on the broken regime of youth incarceration in our state, please see the New Jersey Institute for Social Justice’s recent report “Bring our Children Home: Ain’t I a Child?” here.

 The undersigned organizations have joined this campaign and signed on to this letter because 150 years is enough.

-Incredibly, two-thirds of kids incarcerated in New Jersey's youth prisons are Black, even though Black and white youth commit similar offenses at similar rates.
+Incredibly, two-thirds of kids incarcerated in New Jersey's youth prisons are Black, even though Black and white youth commit most offenses at similar rates.
 By contrast, less than six percent of kids in youth prison in the state, or less than 15 kids, are white.
 This gives New Jersey the 3rd-highest Black/white youth incarceration disparity rate in the nation.

 Put simply, our state’s youth justice system treats certain kids as kids, unless they are Black or Brown.